Local Environmental Plan

 Purpose of the Plan

 This Plan contains detailed requirements to guide development in the Mid-Western Regional Council local government area.
 It complements and must be considered with the provisions of the Mid-Western Regional Council Local Environmental Plan 2012.
 The plan applies to all land in the Mid-Western Regional Council Area, was adopted by Council on 6 February 2013, and commenced operation on 11 February 2013.
+Amendment 4 to the Development Control Plan was adopted on the 19 June 2019 and commenced operation on 21 June 2019.

 Aim of the Plan